Lets get to the point here. There are basically five cold sore scab stages.

 - Stage 1: Tingling phase:

 In this stage you will usually get a strange feeling in the beginning as the first indication.
 This strange sensation would be in the form of itching and burning, soreness and swelling on the affected area.
 Some symptoms you may notice is the reddishness and uplifted formation.
 These are nothing but your body reaction to the herpes virus.
 This stage usually take from one to two days.
 This is the stage which is the best time you could look for medication and treatment as this can speed up healing.
+This is the first stage in the cold sore scab stage arena.
 Nearly third of the global people will face them having in the same location.

 - Stage 2: The blistering phase: